Chatra Nandalal Institution

 Chatra Nandalal Institution, in Serampore, was established in 1874 in Hooghly District, West Bengal, India.
-It is situated on the bank of the Hooghly River and having a river side view of the cantonment town of Barrackpore.
+It is situated on the bank of the Hooghly River and commands a riverside view of the cantonment town of Barrackpore.

 Academic affiliation

 The school is affiliated to the West Bengal Board of Secondary Education, which holds the Madhyamik exams after grade (class) 10 and West Bengal Council of Higher Secondary Education, which holds the Uchcha Madhyamik exams after grade (class) 12.